BayAreaMetro/tm2py/docs/contributing/documentation.md

 # Clone the repository (if you haven't already)
 git clone https://github.com/BayAreaMetro/tm2py.git
 cd tm2py

+# Switch to the develop branch (required for deployment)
+git checkout develop

 # Create a dedicated environment for documentation work
 # This keeps docs dependencies separate from the main tm2py environment